MM#009 Default Target

 Dear Collaborators,

-Solar activity continues at very low levels.
-NOAA 12759 was the source
+Solar activity continues at a very low level and no flares

 See http://www.SolarMonitor.org for images and